torlenor/torlenor.github.io/_posts/2020-10-23-machine_learning_reinforment_learning_kalah_part1.markdown

 *Figure 2: Reinforcement learning.
 Courtesy of Wikipedia.*
 {: refdef}

+Reinforcement learning (RL) is a branch of machine learning dealing with the maximization of cumulative rewards in a given environment.
+When talking about RL models running in such an environment one is usually talking about agents, a notion we already introduced in the sections above.
+Reinforcement learning does not need labelled inputs/outputs.
+The environment is typically sketched as a Markov decision process (MDP).

+Usually the way RL works is shown in Figure 2: An agent takes action in a given environment, the action leads to a reward (positive or negative) and a representation of the state of the environment (in our case the Kalah board).
+The reward and the state are fed back into the agent model.

 ## REINFORCE algorithm

 There are many different approaches to reinforcement learning.
 In our case, we will take, in my opinion, the most straightforward and easy to gasp approach: Policy gradients.